AbhaySuryaKS/RPS-Game-Using-C/README.md

 2. Best of 3
 3. Infinite game
 4. Exit
-Enter your choice (1-4): 1
+Enter your choice (1-4): 2

-You chose Single game.
+You chose Best of 3.

 Enter your choice:
 1. Rock